Top British Columbia Grant and Loan Programs for 2026

 CanExport SMEs

-Amount of funding: Up to 50% of project costs covered in grant funding to a maximum $50,000 per project.
+Amount of funding: Up to 50% of project costs can be covered in grant funding to a maximum $50,000 per project.

-Eligible Applicants: Businesses located in Canada that have under 500 employees, make between $100K–$100M annually, are incorporated, and are financially stable at the time of applying.
+Eligible Applicants: Businesses located in Canada that have under 500 employees, make between $100K–$100M annually, are incorporated, and are financially stable at the time of applying are eligible.

 Eligible Activities: Eligible projects must have a minimum expense of $20,000+ and can include marketing and research costs for foreign markets, translation services, IP protection, and more